ttappr/nicktracker/README.md

 visibly align the data if the Hexchat window is stretched wide enough so there isn't much text wrapping on the output.

+*Note: Mar 3, 21 - on this day or prior, the entries added to the DB may have bad IP info.
+Either get rid of the old db file and start a new one, or somehow replace the IP's with empty strings in the `users` table;
+and get rid of the records in the `ip_addr_info` table.*

 ## Hexchat Commands
 * `/DBUPDATE`
     * Update the database with the users in the current channel.